-Discover the Wildlife Park at your own pace via the pedestrian path.
+Discover the Wildlife Park at your own pace via the Walking trail.

 Along this walk, panoramas, hides and viewpoints will give you an opportunity to get as close as possible to nature and the animals.
 On the plain you will walk among the big herbivores that live in semi-freedom.